davidedantonio/bee-grid/README.md

 ### Running documentation locally

-1. Iinstall Jekyll (the site builder) and other Ruby dependencies with `bundle install`.
+1. Install Jekyll (the site builder) and other Ruby dependencies with `bundle install`.
 2. Run `npm install` to install Node.js dependencies.
-3. Run `npm run test` (or a specific NPM script) to rebuild distributed CSS and JavaScript files, as well as our docs assets.
+3. Run a specific NPM script to rebuild distributed CSS and JavaScript files, as well as our docs assets.
 4. From the root `/bee-grid` directory, run `npm run docs-serve` in the command line.
 5. Open `http://localhost:9001` in your browser, and voilà.